Basilar invagination and cervical spine instability

 Ross Hauser, MD demonstrates a case of basilar invagination and chronic headaches where Prolotherapy and curve correction may provide a more conservative option than surgery.

 C1-C2 compression – basilar invagination

 What are we seeing in this image?
 A possible cause of basilar invagination – cervical ligament laxity and damage.
 When cervical ligament damage is severe, the dens migrates upwards to compress structures in the foramen magnum.

-Cervical Spine Instability, Vein blockage, fluid build-up and intracranial hypertension.
+Cervical Spine Instability, Vein blockage, fluid build-up, and intracranial hypertension.

 How does venous obstruction occur in a neck?

-1:17 of video: We are finding and doing outcome research on is the problem of what’s causing the cerebrospinal fluid flow to accumulate and cause pressure inside the head to be elevated is a venous obstruction (vein blockage) so how does venous obstruction occur in a neck?
+1:17 of video: We are finding and doing outcome research on is the problem of what’s causing the cerebrospinal fluid flow to accumulate and causing pressure inside the head to be elevated is a venous obstruction (vein blockage) so how does venous obstruction occur in a neck?

 1:52 of video: Elongating the amount of space that the vein has to travel in order to get to the head and back to the body.

 One reason is that the vein is getting stretched out in the neck.
 How?
 One way is that the patient’s head is moving forward on their shoulders.
 When the head is in this position, the veins get pulled on and stretched out.
 This narrows the veins.
 A narrowed vein has less room for blood and fluid to flow in, this narrowing caused by cervical spine instability, which leads the head forward is characteristic of the problems faced with stenosis.